Composite Laser Crystals

 More general term: laser crystals

 Composite laser crystals (sometimes called hybrid laser crystals) are laser crystals which have been fabricated by combining different parts.
-Often, one combines parts with and without a laser-active dopant, or with different dopant concentrations, in order to achieve certain advantages in a laser design.
+Often, one combines parts with and without a laser-active dopant, or with different dopant concentrations, to achieve certain advantages in a laser design.

 Typically, adhesive-free diffusion bonding of carefully prepared crystal surfaces is used, e.g., to combine an Nd:YAG or Yb:YAG crystal with an undoped YAG crystal.
 The same can be done e.g. with Nd:YVO4.
 Another possibility is to bond a Cr:YAG crystal (a saturable absorber material for passive Q switching) to Nd:YAG.